The Truth About Credit Card Debt Forgiveness

 If you're a business owner with a lot of credit card debt, you can explore business debt relief options.
 If your financial problems are not temporary, you may first want to reach out to your credit card issuer to communicate your situation.
 Ask if they have a financial hardship program.
 They may be willing to work with you to help resolve the problem.

 You can improve your chances of getting business credit card debt forgiveness if you can provide proof of financial hardship.
-If your account is already in collections, and you haven’t been able to pay in several years, you may have a better chance of getting a significant amount forgiven.
+If your account is already in collections, and you haven’t been able to pay in several months to a year, you may have a better chance of getting a significant amount forgiven.
 This is particularly true if the statute of limitations has already passed.

 The Statute of Limitations on Debt Collection is the time period during which a lender can sue for an outstanding balance.
 Before you begin negotiations, check the laws in your state.

 Debt Settlement

 Debt settlement is a good option to consider if you've already missed several payments and are unable to pay off your entire balance.
-A debt settlement company can negotiate with your credit card issuer to settle your account for less than what you owe.
+A debt settlement company can negotiate with your credit card issuer to settle your account for significantly less than what you owe.
 Once the settlement is accepted, you can pay the lump sum amount.
 The remaining debt will be forgiven, and your account will be closed.

 Bankruptcy

 Bankruptcy can get some of your credit card debt forgiven, but it should be your last resort when dealing with debt because it can damage your credit for seven to ten years.
-When you file for Chapter 7 bankruptcy, a court will discharge your credit card debts, and some of your assets may be sold to pay off your lenders.

-Applying for Credit Card Debt Forgiveness
+How To Apply for Credit Card Debt Forgiveness

 Every credit card debt forgiveness program is different and will have different qualification requirements.
 If you have credit card debt, one of the best things to do is to consult with a debt relief company.
-A consultant at the company can review your information and suggest the best option for you.
+Here’s how that works:

-If you're interested in debt settlement to have some of your credit card debt forgiven, the debt settlement company will create a separate savings account for you.
-You can start depositing money in this account each month until you reach the agreed-upon lump sum amount for the settlement payment.
+- If you're interested in debt settlement and having some of your credit card debt forgiven, the debt settlement company will create a separate savings account for you.

-When you file for Chapter 13 bankruptcy, you must also demonstrate that you have the ability to make the required debt payments as listed in the reorganized debt plan.
+- When you file for Chapter 13 bankruptcy, you must also demonstrate that you have the ability to make the required debt payments as listed in the reorganized debt plan.

 Notice of Credit Card Debt Forgiveness

-You should also mention that while you would like to clear your entire outstanding balance, you're not able to do so because of your situation.
+You should also mention that while you would like to clear your entire outstanding balance, you're not able to do so because of your financial situation.
 Your notice must also include information about what course of action you propose.
 Write a compassionate, honest letter to your creditors requesting they forgive all or some of your debt for compassionate reasons.

 Impact of Credit Card Debt Forgiveness